How much does it cost to build an app in 2026?

 The three tiers of app development pricing

 A simple app doesn’t mean a bad app.
-A well-executed simple application can deliver exactly what’s needed, and it’s often the smartest investment you can make.
+A well-executed simple application can deliver exactly what’s needed and is often the smartest investment.

 - Informational apps (company directory, menu, service listings)